Soil Testing

 Above all else, the most important thing is consistency!
 The aim is to get a "Representative Average" for the whole area by sampling soil from several places and mixing it together.

 To begin with, consider the area you want to test and make sure it is one that has had a consistent history and soil 'type'.
 For instance, a truffière may be mostly on the slope of a hill, but also include a bit of river-flat at the bottom.
 The soil may be quite different in these two areas and so may need to be sampled separately.
+It is best to collect soil from random spots across the whole area, while following a zig-zag path.

 Collecting the Sample